WolframResearch/WolframClientForPython/docs/docpages/public_api.rst

 .. note ::

-    Python generators should be used preferably when serializing big data, to avoid running out of memory.
+    Python generators should preferably be used when serializing big data to avoid running out of memory.

 To preserve ordering in associations use :class:`collections.OrderedDict`::